nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 If we were trying to predict the last token in the dataset, `C`, we would see that the likelihood is $P(C|B)=0.66$.
 This shows that the model has a $66\\%$ chance of predicting the correct value.

-To get a single number for model quality, we average the negative log of these probabilities across our test set:
+To get a single number for model quality, we average the negative log of these probabilities across an example in our test set:

 $$\text{NLL} = -\frac{1}{N}\sum_{i=1}^{N} \log_2 P(x_i | x_{<i})$$

-This is called the **negative log-likelihood** (the loss funcion).
+This is called the **negative log-likelihood** (the loss funcion) for a sequence.
 This function has a nice shape which monotonically decreases between 0 and 1 (the range of probabilities).
-If the model assigns $100\\%$ probability to the correct token, the loss is 0.
-If it assigns $0\\%$ to the correct token, the loss is infinite.
+If the model assigns $100\\%$ probability to the correct tokens, the loss is 0.
+If it assigns a $0\\%$ chance to a correct token, the loss is infinite.
 The more confident and correct the model is, the lower the loss.

 The standard metric for evaluating language models is **perplexity**.
 Perplexity is a measurement for how well a model predicts text.
 The formula is simply:

 $$\text{Perplexity} = 2^{\text{NLL}}$$

 Why exponentiate back?
 Perplexity has an intuitive interpretation: it represents the **effective vocabulary size** the model is choosing from at each step.
-A perplexity of 4 means the model is as uncertain as if it were guessing uniformly among 4 characters.
+A perplexity of 4 means the model is as uncertain as if it were guessing uniformly among 4 characters[^0]Show the math below.
 Lower perplexity is better.

 ### NanoGPT Perplexity During Training

-During training, we generally split our dataset into two: a train dataset (contains the majority of the dataset) and a validation dataset (usually small).
+During training, we generally split our dataset into two parts: a train set (contains the majority of the dataset) and a validation set (usually small).
-We train the model using the train dataset, and use the validation dataset to see how well our model performs on data it hasn't seen before.
+We train the model using the train set, and use the validation set to see how well our model performs on data it hasn't seen before.

-We can see how the perplexity and loss change for both splits during training.
+We can see how the perplexity and loss for both splits change during training.
 At the start, the model generates gibberish since its weights are completely untrained.

 ```
 step 0: train(loss=4.2683, ppl=71.40), val(loss=4.2670, ppl=71.31)